Willcowen/boolean-uk-react-gmail-state/README.md

 ## Instructions

-**DO NOT** break the code down into components; work in `app.js` only.
+DO NOT break the code down into components; work in app.js only.

-- Set state using `useState` and `intialEmails`
+Set state using useState and intialEmails
-- Render a list of emails from state so it looks similar to the screenshot that comes with this message
+Render a list of emails from state so it looks similar to the screenshot above.
-- Create a `toggleRead` function that updates the target email's **read** property in state, when a user clicks on the checkbox
-- Create a `toggleStar` function that updates the target email's **starred** property in state, when a user clicks on the star
-- Make sure these changes take effect in the UI
+You can find an HTML template for each email in the templates folder

 ## Tips